Before you begin

 • Maintenance: 1–2x/week Maintaining muscle requires far less training volume than building it.
 A small amount of hard training is often enough to keep most of your muscle and strength.

 • PED users: 5–6x/week PEDs can dramatically increase recovery, work capacity, and protein synthesis, allowing much higher training frequency and volume.
 PED users can build muscles much faster than naturals even in deficit.
-How often should you do cardio?
+To find your zone2, checkout this Zone2 Guide

 Zone 2 is low-intensity cardio, so it can be sustained for much longer than high-intensity cardio like sprints, allowing for a higher cumulative calorie burn over time.